Zathki/showerthoughtslivewallpaper/README.md

-# showerthoughtslivewallpaper
-Shower Thoughts Live Wallpaper
+# Shower Thoughts Live Wallpaper

 An app that pulls the latest images from Reddit's [/r/EarthPorn](https://www.reddit.com/r/EarthPorn) subreddit to use as a wallpaper and overlays a recent post from [/r/ShowerThoughts](https://www.reddit.com/r/ShowerThoughts).